About Kentik

 What traffic data is collected?

-• BGP: Correlated with flow data to extract source and destination AS Path and community information on a per-flow basis (see BGP Overview), enabling features such as Discover Peers.
+• BGP: For extracting source/destination AS Path and community information (see BGP Overview), enabling features such as Discover Peers.

 What synthetic testing is supported?

 Ping and traceroute tests performed continuously with public and/or private agents generate key metrics (latency, jitter, and loss) that are evaluated for network health and performance.
-Kentik is also unique in its ability to intelligently guide synthetic testing based on patterns in your actual traffic, enabling you to focus testing resources where they can have the greatest impact.
-For further information see Synthetics Overview.

 The Synthetics Dashboard is the landing page for Synthetics.